The different types of email - All email is not the same

 IMAP advanced mailboxes come with 1Gb of storage as standard and are specifically suited to managing lots of email and are tailored to work with both desktop computers and mobile devices.

 Our advanced mailboxes allow for multiple devices to log into the same account at the same time so that you can see all of your emails wherever you are.
-Your emails live on our servers so you just login to the server to see your emails.
+Your emails live on our servers, so you log in to the server to see your emails.

 We'll also allow you to use our outgoing mail servers to send email rather than using the server of your ISP.